 You would encounter sharp rocks jutting out of every mountain you wish to climb.
-Let me show you through my perseverant journey as a budding writer, that why do you have to keep going on even if your hands bleed.
+Through my perseverant journey as a new writer, let me show why you have to go on even if your hands bleed.
 Never give up.
 Fight for your dreams.
-That is the only way to succeed.
+It is the only way to succeed.

 You start.
 You are exhilarated.
 You shriek at the top of your voice from the roof of your confidence.
 You laugh from your stomach.
-You give long motivational speeches to your friend about how they need to start living.
-You wake up singing a tune about the morning sunshine.
-You look forward to Mondays because life has taken a route that you could only dream about.
+You give long motivational speeches to your friends about how they need to start living.
+You wake up singing a tune praising the morning sunshine.
+You look forward to Mondays because life has taken a route you could only dream about.

 People say you are inspiring.
 They applaud you.
 Your friends like and share everything you post.
 They read everything you write.
 Some of them even help you correct the grammar.
-You are glad as being corrected by friends is better than being ridiculed by your other readers.
+You are glad as getting set right by friends is better than being ridiculed by unfamiliar readers.